Nagarjuna: Traditional accounts

+Later hagiographies were composed in China and in Tibet.
+Chinese hagiographies include the Longshu pusa zhuan (T. 2047), which, while traditionally attributed to Kumārajīva, is likely a later composition, and the Fu fazang yinyuan zhuan (T. 2058).
+These texts state that Nāgārjuna was a Brahmin who had mastered all the Vedas and traditional Brahmin arts and then converted to Buddhism, later travelling to the palace of the dragons (nagas) under the ocean.
+They also contain various miraculous stories, depicting Nāgārjuna as a spellcasting wonderworker who is a master of mantras as well as alchemy, able to defeat haughty Brahmins in battles of intellect and magic duels.
+The traditional religious hagiographies place Nāgārjuna in various Indian regions.
+Chinese sources, as well as Candrakirti, place him in Vidarbha, South India, while Xuanzang mentions he was from south Kosala.

-Traditional religious hagiographies credit Nāgārjuna with being associated with the teaching of the Prajñāpāramitā sūtras as well as with having revealed these scriptures to the world after they had remained hidden for some time.
+Traditional religious hagiographies also associate Nāgārjuna with the teaching of the Prajñāpāramitā sūtras, as well as with having revealed these scriptures to the world after they had remained hidden for some time.
 The sources differ on where this happened and how Nāgārjuna retrieved the sutras.
-Some sources say he retrieved the sutras from the land of the nāgas.
+Some sources say he retrieved the sutras from the land of the nāgas, which is located either in the Himalayas or at the bottom of the ocean.

 A Tibetan depiction of Nagarjuna; the snakes are depicted as protectors around Nagarjuna's head and the nagas rising out of the water are offering Buddhist sutras.